iamsogoodlo/QuickNurse/README.md

     The API server should start, typically on `http://localhost:5001`.
 Look for console messages indicating a successful database connection and server startup.
 Keep this terminal window open.

 5.  **Seed the Database with Test Accounts (Run Once):**
-    In the same `quicknurse-api` directory, populate MongoDB with sample nurses and patients.
-The script saves each record individually so password hashing hooks run correctly:
+    Populate MongoDB with sample nurses and patients so you can log in immediately.
+You can run the seed command from the project root (it forwards to the API folder) **or** from inside `quicknurse-api`:
     ```bash
+    npm run seed            # from the project root
+    # or
-    npm run seed
+    cd quicknurse-api && npm run seed
     ```
     The script prints each email/password combination.
 Use these credentials when testing logins.